Baltimore Police Announce Surveillance Plane Pilot Program To Help Deter, Solve Crimes

 Sadly, the City of Baltimore does not have one.
 When you don’t have a plan, you reach for boxing rings.
 You hope for cold weather.
 You say you’ll put a surveillance plane up in the sky that does not work.

 We need solutions that work, and Commissioner Harrison has told the City Council multiple times this year, as recently as October, that there is no evidence the surveillance plane is an effective crime-fighting tool.
-BPD recently testified that, in the time the surveillance plane was secretly used in Baltimore, it yielded zero pieces of evidence that could be used to fight crime.
+BPD recently testified that, in the time the surveillance plane was secretly used in Baltimore, it yielded zero pieces of evidence that could be used to fight crime.”

 Mayor candidate and former Baltimore city spokesman T.J.
 Smith said he’s happy a decision has been made, but that it doesn’t help the more than 330 homicide victims this year.